autumn-yongs/autumn-yongs.github.io/_posts/Algorithm/2020-10-15-Algorithm.md

 * Most of sorting algorithms have similar pattern: picking one element and then compare it with other elements.
 As sorting algorithms pick every element and compare it with every element, most of algorithms have O(n^2) complexity.

-* Then how O(n log n)?
+* Then how O(n log n) is possible?
 Draw graph of `y = x^2` and `y = x log x`.
 The difference between those is not meaningful on the small value `x`.
 The bigger `x` is, however, the gap between `y` widens correspondingly.
 This means that the O(n log n) algorithms are absolutely outstanding than the O(n^2) algorithms when it operates on very long array.

 * The idea is on **dividing the data**.
 Separating the problems into easily solvable ones has great effect on time efficiency.
+  - Orinial array's length is `n`.
+And dividing it half over and over again until the devided array's length becomes 1.
+Assuming that `k` iterations need until that, `n = 2^k`.
+  - The dividing time complexity of sorting algorithm can be expressed as the number of dividing, `k`.
+And each phase needs O(n) time as they need to sort each array.
+So, total time complexity becomes O(nk) = O(n log n).

+* This pattern is very common in other **divide and conquer** algorithms which divide data in half.

-### Other algorithms
+### Other sorting algorithms

 * Googling **Sorting Algorithms**.
 There would be a lot of algorithms: Heap Sort, Radix Sort, Bucket Sort, etc. The five algorithms which I showed you in this post are not only well-known but also fundamental ones.
 If you want to study more about sorting algorithms, googling yourself or refer to this site.